 Dress in business attire and wear comfortable shoes.
 There will be a lot of walking.

-thank-you email and provide any follow-up information you promised.
+Write a thank-you email and provide any follow-up information you promised.
 If you requested they sign specific legislation, you can ask if the representative or senator has agreed to cosponsor the legislation.